zendesk/ruby-kafka/README.md

 # Consumers with the same group id will form a Consumer Group together.
 consumer = kafka.consumer(group_id: "my-consumer")

+# It's possible to subscribe to multiple topics by calling `subscribe`
+# repeatedly.
 consumer.subscribe("greetings")

 # This will loop indefinitely, yielding each message in turn.